-The blank slate afforded by coaching directly parallels the blank slate enjoyed by thousands of college students.
+The blank slate afforded by coaching directly parallels the blank slate enjoyed by thousands of young adults.
 With so many different potential directions to take one’s life and career, coaching is a consistent place to discuss, ideate, plan, and pursue an ideal vision for the future.
-Coaching goals can touch all areas of one’s life – from financial, to lifestyle, to classroom, to workplace goals.
-Whatever it is the student wants to get out of their future, coaching serves to support those ambitions.
+Coaching goals can touch all areas of one’s life—from financial, to lifestyle, to classroom, to workplace goals.
+Whatever it is you want to get out of your future, coaching serves to support those ambitions.

 2. Navigating Classroom and Workplace Challenges

 Most young adults face a number of similar challenges: Difficult professors, job searching, office politics, identity discovery, and more.
 The transition to the workforce particularly brings new challenges that can be difficult to manage.
 How does one manage a boss who doesn’t value entry-level team members?
 Or a company that needs a better DEIB program?
 Or an awkward conversation that needs to be had? a)plan coaches specialize in being that critical level of support and thought partnership for those in these common situations.

 The best investment a 20-something can make is an investment in themself.
 The habits we form as young adults have the power to shape the decades ahead.
 A changemaker is anyone who has the ability to create change for themself, or for the world at large.
 Coaching is among the best ways to learn how to become a changemaker, and how to develop positive habits that will compound in value over the coming years.

 To combat the challenge of “sporadic” support, coaching is designed to be a consistent, ongoing tool to keep people on whatever track they desire.
 Your coach is both a thought partner and an accountability partner who can be reached at all times.
 Not only do coaches help users discover what they want, they are there at each step of the way to hold users accountable to make sure they actually get what they want.